andrew/ultimate-awesome/README.md

 - [awesome-guix](https://github.com/franzos/awesome-guix) - Docs, Channels, example configs and more - Guix is Awesome.
 - [awesome-advanced-smart-contracts-testing-and-verification](https://github.com/gianfrancobazzani/awesome-advanced-smart-contracts-testing-and-verification) - A curated collection of tools, frameworks, and methodologies for testing and verifying Solidity smart contracts.
 - [awesome_adversarial_transferability](https://github.com/JindongGu/awesome_adversarial_transferability) - A curated list of papers for the transferability of adversarial examples.
+- [awesome-kubernetes](https://github.com/lukecav/awesome-kubernetes) - A collection of tools for Kubernetes.
 - [CUDA-Guide](https://github.com/mikeroyal/CUDA-Guide) - CUDA Guide.
 - [awesome-thumbor](https://github.com/thumbor/awesome-thumbor) - Everything thumbor, awesomely curated & updated weekly.
 - [awesome-structural-bioinformatics](https://github.com/twoXes/awesome-structural-bioinformatics) - Structural Bioinformatics is awesome.
 Throw your textbook in the garbage, light the garbage can on fire, and blend the ashes into your cold brew almond milk latte and read this.